ddd-crew/como-prep-canvas/README.md

 - Payment processing is out of scope as it is handled separately by Finance
 - Customer support ticketing are out of scope as it is handled by Customer Service after delivery
 - Provide a decisions-making basis for the leadership team
-- Decide on a migraton strategy
+- Decide on a migration strategy
 - Identify the Re-Discovery Scope for the legacy migration
 - We're not taking decisions but just discovering